dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.6.0 =
+- Add: The `default` template of the `[wallets_transactions]` shortcode now accepts a list of columns as an optional argument.
+- Add: New shortcode `[wallets_rates]` displays exchange rates of online coins.
+- Add: New shortcode `[wallets_total_balances]` displays the total sum of user balances per each coin.
+- Add: When a transaction fails due to an error, the admin or admins can be notified by email.
+- Add: When a transaction requires admin confirmation, the admin or admins can be notified by email.
+- Add: When a user is about to receive an internal transaction that is not yet approved, the recipient user can be notified by email.
+- Add: Administrator can set all unconfirmed transactions to be auto-confirmed after a specified number of days.
+- Add: *Transactions* page in admin screens now has a new column, amount without fees.
+- Improve: In *Transactions* page, long tx comments are now displayed with ellipsis to save screen space.
+Hover with the mouse to see entire text.
+- Add: The *Bitcoin and Altcoin Wallets* section in a user's profile screen can be hidden.
+A new capability, `view_wallets_profile` controls this.
+- Add: Adapters list admin screen now has a new column that shows total amount of fees paid to the site wallet.
+- Fix: Cryptocompare.com exchange rates provider no longer generates an invalid API call when no coins are enabled.

 = 3.5.6 =
 - Improve: Adapters list now warns user if more than 99% of hot wallet coins are not available, such as when staking entire balance.
 - Improve: In RPC (full node) coin adapters, the calls `get_balance()` and `get_unavailable_balance()` are cached for performance.